 WGC will be focussing on Sevens Rugby in 2019 with the plan of entering teams in the Wellington competition.
 The format for competition has yet to be finalised by Wellington Rugby.

 We will be running 4 x Give it a Go sessions, on the field at WGC.
 All year groups are welcome.

-Please register your interest in the Give it Go Sessions via the Register link.
+Please register your interest in Rugby Give it a Go Sessions via the Register link.

 To be advised